Expatriate: Recent trends

-The Munich-based paid expatriate networking platform InterNations conducts a survey of expat opinions and trends on a regular basis.
+The Munich-based paid-expatriate networking platform InterNations conducts a survey of expat opinions and trends on a regular basis.

 Academic research

 There has been an increase in scholarly research into the field in recent years.
 For instance, Emerald Group Publishing in 2013 launched The Journal of Global Mobility: The home of expatriate management research.

-S.K Canhilal and R.G.
-Shemueli suggest that successful expatriation is driven by a combination of individual, organizational, and context-related factors.
+K. Canhilal, R.G.
+Shemueli and S.L.
+Dolan suggest that successful expatriation is driven by a combination of individual, organizational, and context-related factors.
 Of these factors, the most significant have been outlined as: cross-cultural competences, spousal support, motivational questions, time of assignment, emotional competences, previous international experience, language fluency, social relational skills, cultural differences, and organizational recruitment and selection process.

+Sebastian Reiche, an expert in the global workplace with numerous academic publications, is the author of the blog Expatriatus (IESE Business School).

+Another author with experience on the subject is Miguel Amor, a Spanish-American geomatics engine, author of AmericanoSÍ: De España a EE.
+UU (2025).